udita1294/Restaurant-App/README.md

-# 🍽️ Restaurant App
+🍽️ Restaurant App

-A sleek and modern restaurant web application built using React.
-This app showcases a menu, allows users to place orders.

-## 🚀 Features

-- 🧾 Interactive digital menu with categories and search
-- ⭐ Customer reviews and ratings
-- ⚛️ Built with React and styled using  CSS
-- 🔐  user authentication (login/signup)
+A responsive and user-friendly Restaurant Web Application where users can browse the menu, add items to the cart, and place orders.
+This project is built with modern web development tools and follows clean UI/UX practices.

-## 🛠️ Tech Stack
+🛠️ Tech Stack
+Frontend: React.js

-- Frontend: React, React Router, Tailwind CSS (or other)
+Styling: Tailwind CSS

-- State Management: useState, useContext
+State Management: Context API

+Backend: Node.js + Express

+Database: MongoDB

+Deployment: Vercel

+✨ Features
+✅ Responsive design for all devices
+✅ Interactive menu display
+✅ Add to Cart functionality
+✅ Cart quantity management
+✅ Order summary & confirmation
+✅ Search and filter menu items
+✅ Admin panel to manage menu
+✅ Modern and clean UI

 ## 📸 Screenshots
 ![image](https://github.com/user-attachments/assets/2a745789-a605-4885-abbb-2be287ce2b3b)